 In this type of environment, cost is usually assigned to jobs based on the average or standard time for each activity.
-In essence, if an employee is expected to work on 60 units per hour, 1 minute of direct labor time/cost would be assigned to each unit for the employee’s specific task.
+In essence, if an employee is expected to work on 60 units per hour, one minute of direct labor time/cost would be assigned to each unit for the employee’s specific task.
 A subsequent chapter will show how deviations from standards are measured and reported.

 The application of overhead to jobs is mostly an exercise in algebra.
 Jack applied overhead at the rate of $20 for each hour of direct labor.
 A similar exercise is used to apply overhead in the automated factory environment.
 Some predetermined scheme is used to apply overhead to production.
 In a highly mechanized environment, one must give careful thought to the cost driver.

-The cost driver is the factor that is viewed as causing costs to be incurred within an organization; it is best viewed only in an abstract context, as there are too many individual variables for any single factor to fully explain all cost incurrence.
+The cost driver is the factor that is viewed as causing costs to be incurred within an organization.
+It is best viewed only in an abstract context, as there are too many individual variables for any single factor to fully explain all cost incurrence.
 Labor hours may not be the most significant cost driver in a mechanized setting.
 Machine hours, number of bar code scans, fuel consumption, or number of assembly steps could each provide a potential basis for allocating overhead.
 This choice must be logical, as it will govern the allocation of total overhead costs to individual products.

 Product pricing, CVP analysis, inventory values, and so forth are dependent upon costing information driven by overhead allocation.
 This underscores the importance of correct methodology in identifying cost drivers.
-To do otherwise could result in serious errors.
+To do otherwise could result in serious costing errors.

 Suppose a computer manufacturer allocated overhead based on the amount of installed memory.
 As a result, a machine with 2 GB of memory would absorb twice as much overhead as a machine with 1 GB.
 This is probably not a good idea; there is little difference in the production process needed to manufacture the 2 machines (save and except the difference in direct material cost for memory chips).
 The faulty overhead allocation could cause management to conclude that the 2 GB machines were too costly to produce, while the 1 GB machines seem a relative bargain.

-Management accountants have long fretted about the overhead allocation problem.
+Management accountants have long studied the overhead allocation problem.
 With so much at stake, quite a lot of thought has been put into ways to improve this effort.
 The next chapter will present activity-based costing (ABC).
 ABC seeks to overcome some of the issues just described by dividing production into its component processes (“activities”) and more closely associating overhead with each unique process.
 But, ABC has its own limitations, so do not be too quick to dismiss the merits of the overhead allocation approach introduced in this chapter.